You are here

-Applications received after January 5th will be reviewed on a rolling admissions basis at the discretion of the Graduate Admissions Committee and the Department Program Coordinators, unless final deadlines have been posted.
-Applications after January 5th may be considered for Dean's Scholarships depending upon the availability of funds.
+Applications received after the Priority Deadline will be reviewed on a rolling admissions basis at the discretion of the Graduate Admissions Committee and Program Coordinators.
+Applications after the Priority Deadline may still be considered for scholarships, depending on the availability of funds.
 Please contact the admissions office if you have any questions or concerns.

 - Online Application Form